 1760 Quechee Main St., Quechee, 802-295-1470

 After watching glassblowers work in the open studio downstairs, head to a chic dining room overlooking a covered bridge for silken cheddar soup or horseradish-crusted cod.
 The atrium bar serves casual drinks and snacks.

 7412 Mountain Rd., Stowe Mountain Lodge, Stowe, 802-253-3560

 Breakfasts such as cinnamon steel-cut oatmeal fuel mountain fun.
 At dinner, there’s lobster-and-truffle risotto and all-day braised short ribs in the elegant 110-seat dining room.

 5371 Route 7, Ferrisburgh, 802-877-6316

 The handcrafted décor is as distinctive as chef Josh Krechel’s international locavore cuisine.
 Sit in the octagonal dining room, fireside porch or on the stone patio in summer.

 83 Huntington Rd., Richmond, 802-434-5787

-An award-winning brewhouse riffs on German, Belgian and British styles.
+This award-winning brewhouse riffs on German, Belgian and British styles.
 The kitchen puts out kale Caesars, pulled-chicken sandwiches, and cheddar-ale mac and cheese.
-There’s live music nearly every night.
+Live music nearly every night.

 30 Main St., Brattleboro, 802-579-1751